 Provide Feedback to OJP on This Solicitation

-To assist OJP in improving its application and award processes, we encourage applicants to provide feedback on this solicitation, application submission process, and/or the application review/peer review process.
-Feedback can be provided to OJPSolicitationFeedback@usdoi.gov.
+To assist OJP in improving its application and award processes, we encourage applicants to provide feedback on this solicitation, the application submission process, and/or the application review/peer review process.
+Feedback may be provided to OJPSolicitationFeedback@usdoj.gov.